trydydd/slimemoldgrappling/content/lesson_plans/slime_mold_grappling_club/guard/supine_guard_and_strangles.md

 Each game consists of a three minute round, a one minute break, and then another three minute round with the position of the players switched.

+Any games without win conditions are continuous in nature -- the game lasts until the round ends.

 ---
 {{% expand open=true title="**Game 1: Double Underhook Control**" %}}